doehm/survivoR/README.md

 ### Confessional timing

-In cluded in the package is a confessional timing app to record the length of confessionals while watching the episode.
+Included in the package is a confessional timing app to record the length of confessionals while watching the episode.

 To launch the app, first install the package and run,